projectcalico/calico/master/usage/configuration/ip-in-ip.md

 Prior to Calico v2.1, the subnet information was not detected and stored on the node configuration.
 Thus, if you have calico/node instances that were deployed prior to v2.1, the node configuration may need updating to fix the host subnet.
-The subnet configuration must be set correctly for each node before `cross-subnet` IPIP mode is enabled.
+The subnet configuration must be set correctly for each node before `CrossSubnet` IPIP mode is enabled.

 You can verify which of your nodes is correctly configured using calicoctl.